Skip to content

 So the state we are trying to understand is only the state as seen from our systems.

-Most of the messages states align with message states found in the SMPP specification, but a few extra states are defined - as these can occasionally be observed.
+Most of the message states align with message states found in the SMPP specification, but a few extra states are defined - as these can occasionally be observed.

 Arrival at the API